How to Slap Bass for Gospel, Funk, and Fusion

 In this bass lesson video, I’ll show you the basics of slap bass, tips for getting your ghost notes to sound more percussive, and ways to approach thinking like a drummer.
 If you’re getting started with slap, watch this video lesson.

-Ways To Approach Your Slap Technique
+Different Ways to Approach Slap Bass Technique

 One of the best things you can do to understand how to approach this technique is to listen and watch a lot of bass players that already do it and have a sound that you like.